 Because the Cosplay Coordinators want you to put on the best performance you can, private feedback will be available after the audition to let you know of some key points the judges will be looking at during the Expo.

-A list of selected performances (up to 20 on the main list and 2 on the standby list) will be posted by the Cosplay Check-in desk approximately 2 hours before the call for the Expo.
+A list of selected performances (up to 20 on the main list, 10 skits and 10 musical acts, and 2 on the standby list) will be posted by the Cosplay Check-in desk approximately 2 hours before the call for the Expo.

 If your name is on the list or the standby list you are expected to be at call ON TIME.
 Failure to show for call will result in your spot being given to the next name on the standby list.

 If you are not willing to participate in the audition process and accept that your skit may not be selected for the final Expo Performance, please do not register.

 Performance Rehearsal is at 4:30 PM on Saturday and is mandatory.
 Doors will be locked and no further participants allowed in at 4:35 PM.

 The Selected skits will be notified at their audition or by a list posted at Cosplay Registration approximately 2 hours before call time (approx. 2:30 PM) Please check there to see if you are required to report for call.
 If you are not selected please DO NOT attend the call.
 You may discuss any issues with the Cosplay Staff at the Recap and Photo Panel following the Expo.
 Please understand the Staff will be unable to address your issues until that time and if you are not supposed to be in the area Security can and will remove you.
 We are offering unselected Performance participants priority seating for the Expo.
 You may pick up a voucher at the Cosplay Registration when the list is posted until 4:30 PM.
 Vouchers will not be available elsewhere or after that time.

 Craftsmanship Call is at 5:30 PM on Saturday.
 Doors will be locked and no participants allowed after 5:35 PM.